 Despite some heterogeneity amongst the capital ratios computed for the panel study, overall the results suggest that, in the aggregate, Luxembourg banks would possess a tier 1 capital buffer sufficient to absorb the macroeconomic shocks studied in this stress-testing exercise.
 More specifically, Basel II tier 1 capital ratios would remain comfortably above the current regulatory minimum of 4% under all the adverse macroeconomic scenarios considered.
 Luxembourg's banking sector therefore appears well positioned to deal with any further adverse macroeconomic developments.
 However, it should be noted that there are some limitations to this study.
-First, loan loss provisions are an imperfect proxy for the probability of default.
-Secondly, we have assumed that banks' balance sheets remain static and do not respond to changes in the macroeconomic conditions.
-This is obviously unrealistic.
-Lastly, we lack a suitable profit model for banks and therefore, throughout the simulation horizon, we have assumed that bank profits remain static.
-These limitations strongly point towards areas of potential future research that could help to improve upon the quality of the model.
+First, we have assumed that banks' balance sheets remain static at the end of the observed data.
+Secondly, throughout the simulation horizon, we have assumed that bank profits remain constant.
+These constraints point towards areas of potential future research that could help to improve the model.